nib-health-funds/schema-validation/README.md

     [validate.minlength(5), 'Last name must be at least 5 characters'] ],

+  phoneNumber: [
+    [validate.required, 'Phone number is required'],
+    [validate.maxlength(10), 'Phone number must be no more than 10 digits'] ],

   email: [
     [validate.required, 'Email is required'],
     [validate.email, 'Email must be a valid email address']